Debt Payoff Strategies7 min read

 Layer 1 — Stay current everywhere.
 Minimum payments on all accounts protect your credit and prevent penalty APRs.
 No strategy works if you trigger late fees on account B while attacking account A.

 Layer 2 — Rank by effective APR.
 Use stated APR unless a promo rate expires soon; then model the rate you will actually pay.
-Medical payment plans at 0% belong lower than store cards at 26%.
+Medical payment plans at 0% belong lower than store cards at 26%—unless the medical plan expires into deferred interest.

 Layer 3 — Apply avalanche or snowball.
 Avalanche follows Layer 2 strictly.
 Snowball overrides for the smallest balances when quick closures free cash flow and mental space.
 Compare both in our avalanche vs snowball guide.